 - Don't send your application form by recorded or special delivery.
 This involves a long trip to the sorting office if you do and will delay your entry.

 - We need an emergency contact and a contact number for them.
 Every year we have to tell some applicants that "you" cannot be "your" emergency contact!

-- If it says mandatory on the form, it means you need to enter something in the box.
+- If it says mandatory on the registration form, it means you need to enter something useful in the box.

 You should get an e-mail acknowledgment shortly after we receive your application.
 You can keep an eye on the "participants" section of this page and you should see your name appear - this can take up to a week.
 If you haven't heard anything within a week of sending off your application then get in touch with the webmaster using the link below.

 List of Participants - LCC